vault-bridges/obsidian-email-plugin/README.md

 If you want to contribute to the plugin or modify it for your own needs:

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `pnpm install`
-3. Run `npm run dev` to start the compilation in watch mode
+3. Run `pnpm run dev` to start the compilation in watch mode
 4. Make changes to the TypeScript files
 5. Reload Obsidian to test your changes